Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Photonic-gate-based ansatze

 \subsubsection{Utilized CV quantum gates}

-Concerning the basic properties of the ansatz, we know that the BH Hamiltonian in Eq.~\eqref{eq:HBH} is boson-number-preserving by construction (\textit{i.e.} $N_B$ is a constant of the problem).
-Thus, we restrict ourselves to three types of photon-number-preserving gates, namely beam-splitters, rotation gates and Kerr gates.
-The beam-splitter gate is a two-mode gate that affects two inputs modes simultaneously (labeled here $p$ and $q$) and whose unitary is defined as
+Concerning the fundamental properties of both ansatze, we know that the BH Hamiltonian in Eq.~\eqref{eq:HBH} is boson-number-preserving by construction (i.e.~$N_B$ is constant).
+Thus, in order to preserve this property, we choose for both ansatze to consider only three types of photon-number-preserving gates, namely: beam-splitters, rotation gates and Kerr gates.
+First, the beam-splitter gate is a two-mode gate that affects two inputs modes simultaneously (labeled by $p$ and $q$) with an unitary defined as

 where $\theta$ and $\phi$ are respectively the transmittivity and phase angle of the gate.
 The action of the beam-splitter's unitary on the associated ladder operators ($a_p/a_p^\dagger$ and $a_q/a_q^\dagger$) is given by